What Changed in This Update (July 2026)

 Guidelines Violations

 Apple claims to remove apps that violate its App Review Guidelines, either for individual violations or repeated noncompliance.
-The most common violations include:
+The 2025 Transparency Report shows the following grounds among those most often cited for app removals: 10

-• Guideline 4.0 (Design Violations).
-Apple cites “design” violations more than any other guideline, often targeting apps with minimal functionality, poor UI, or those failing to meet Apple's evolving aesthetic standards.
+- Guideline 4.0 (Design Violations).
+Apple cites “design” violations tens of thousands of times a year (72,271 removals in 2025), often targeting apps with minimal functionality, poor UI, or those failing to meet Apple’s evolving aesthetic standards.
+Apple attributes much of the recent volume to an ongoing cleanup of outdated apps.

-• Guideline 4.3 (Spam).
+- Guideline 4.3 (Spam).
 Repeated submissions of similar apps, re-skins, or apps with little differentiation can trigger removals.
+Apple cited spam in 418 removals in 2025.

 2. Sanctions-related grounds